Last updated April 2025

 Rental Car Insurance

 When picking up your rental car, you must face THE QUESTIONS about insurance coverage.
-We find that for most drivers, the plans the agent “strongly recommends” represent unnecessary expenses.
-Most of us already get sufficient coverage from a combination of our personal auto insurance policies and the credit cards we use to pay for the rentals.
-Plus, you get liability coverage automatically from the rental car companies themselves, as required by the state or country you’re visiting.
+We find that, for most drivers, the plans the agent “strongly recommends” represent unnecessary expenses.
+Most of us already have sufficient coverage from a combination of our personal auto insurance policies and the credit cards we use to pay for the rentals.
+Plus, you receive liability coverage automatically from the rental car companies themselves, as required by the state or country you’re visiting.

 Restaurant Ordering Services

-Although ordering apps like DoorDash, Grubhub, and Uber Eats charge you low fees to ferry food to your place, we find most charge restaurants steep commissions and fees, typically totaling 20 percent, and sometimes 40 percent or more.
+Ordering apps like DoorDash, Grubhub, and Uber Eats not only charge you fees to ferry food to your place, but most charge restaurants steep commissions and fees, typically totaling 20 percent of the bill, and sometimes 40 percent or more.
 These fees force many restaurants to raise their menu prices paid by you and other eaters.
+Drive or walk to pick up your tacos or sushi yourself.

 Self-Storage Rentals

-For proof that we Americans have too much darn stuff, we present the burgeoning self-storage industry, which rakes in more than $40 billion a year.
+For proof that Americans have too much darn stuff, we present the burgeoning self-storage industry, which rakes in more than $44 billion a year.
 Unless you’re in between homes or need a place to stash your things during renovations, downsize your possessions rather than blow big-time money on storage.
-If you do need storage, shop around to make sure you don't overspend: Our undercover shoppers found big prices differences among local spots.
+If you do need storage, shop around to make sure you don’t overspend: Our undercover shoppers found big price differences among local spots.

 Tax Prep Help

 If you have complicated investments, are self-employed, or own a business, it often makes sense to pay a CPA for help.
 But most of us can do our own taxes.
-Tax-prep software is now remarkably easy to use, and if you have a straightforward return and your family’s adjusted gross income (AGI) is below $79,000, you can use several companies’ software and e-file your federal return for free.
-Several studies have found that many of the “experts” employed by commercial tax-prep companies don’t really know what they’re doing anyway.
+Tax-prep software is now remarkably user-friendly.
+Member of the military, a veteran, or have an annual adjusted gross income below about $70,000?
+If you have a straightforward return, you can use several companies’ software and e-file your federal return for free.
+Several studies have found that many of the “experts” employed by commercial tax-prep companies aren’t very knowledgeable anyhow.

 Tech Support

 At the end of your rope trying to program or hook up a new TV?
 Can’t get your new tablet to find your Wi-Fi network?
 Can’t configure that new laptop?
-Some stores, including Costco and Sam’s Club, offer free tech support.
+Some stores, including Costco, offer free tech support.
 Or ask a techy friend for aid in exchange for lunch.

 Tire Protection Plans

-Most tire sellers offer tire protection plans, which cover damage to tires due to road hazards during normal driving.
-In other words, if you get a flat caused by a nail, glass, or other road debris, the company promises to repair or, if necessary, replace the tire.
-But if you get a flat from accidentally running over a curb or other driver-caused errors, you get bupkis.
+Most tire sellers offer tire protection plans, which cover damage to tires due to hazards during normal driving.
+If you get a flat caused by a nail, glass, or other road debris, the company promises to repair or, if necessary, replace the tire.
+But if you get a flat from accidentally running over a curb or other driver-caused errors, you’re out of luck.
 And these plans never pay for failure from worn tread; that type of problem is (poorly) covered under the manufacturer’s warranty.

 Trip Protection Plans

-We find that the trip protection policies pushed by airlines, travel-booking sites, cruise lines, and their lot are (often incredibly) bad buys for most travelers.
-While they might seem like good, sensible buys, wade into the fine print and you’ll find these plans actually provide pretty thin coverage—typical exclusions include hurricanes, earthquakes, civil unrest, illnesses due to preexisting medical conditions, and epidemics.
+The trip protection policies pushed by airlines, travel-booking sites, cruise lines, and their lot are (often incredibly) bad buys for most travelers.
+Wade into the fine print and you’ll find these plans provide pretty thin coverage—typical exclusions include hurricanes, earthquakes, civil unrest, illnesses due to preexisting medical conditions, and epidemics.
 Most travelers don’t risk much skipping it.

-On the other hand, it makes sense for some international travelers to shop around for medical insurance policies, especially if they are Medicare beneficiaries (no coverage for foreign healthcare costs) or visiting regions that lack comprehensive medical facilities and their health insurance plans won’t cover the high price of medical evacuation.
+On the other hand, it makes sense for some international travelers to shop around for medical insurance policies, especially if they are Medicare beneficiaries (no coverage for foreign healthcare costs) or visiting regions that lack comprehensive medical facilities—and their health insurance plans won’t cover the high price of medical evacuation.
+Click here for travel insurance dos and don’ts.

 Upgraded Tech Speeds and Capabilities

 Internet and cell service providers push their customers to upgrade to “better” plans that offer faster speeds and higher data-download allowances.
-But before you pay out the wazoo for 1,000 Mbps download speeds, unlimited cell data, and the like, consider whether you really need it.
-You don’t need too much bandwidth to watch Netflix or attend all those dreaded Zoom meetings.
+But before you shell out for 1,000 Mbps download speeds, unlimited cell data, and the like, consider whether you really need it.
+Streaming Netflix or attending Zoom meetings doesn’t require much bandwidth.
 And although each year our smartphones gobble up more and more data, most of us still can get away with monthly allowances of 20GB or less, rather than a pricey unlimited plan.

-When shopping for new gadgets, consider whether you really should shell out a lot more money to buy the latest thing.
-Plopping down thousands of dollars for an 8K Ultra HD TV model to watch Cheers reruns doesn’t make sense, especially when “older” models from a few years ago cost 90 percent less yet deliver the same picture quality for your needs.
-And although 5G smartphones sound amazing—download a movie in minutes!—the carriers haven’t built out their networks enough for us to take advantage of it, and how often do you need to download the latest Oscar-winning flick to your phone, anyway?
+When shopping for new gadgets, consider whether you really should pay a lot more for the latest thing.
+Plopping down thousands of dollars for an 8K Ultra HD TV model to watch Cheers reruns doesn’t make sense, especially when “older” models from a few years ago cost 90 percent less yet deliver the same picture quality.
+And although the latest smartphone models are touted as the best thing ever, in reality Apple, Samsung, and others now roll out small improvements; upgrading every few years is usually a big waste of money.

-Homeowners across the U.S. often receive ominous, official-looking letters bearing the logos of their utility companies warning they are responsible for repairs to water and sewer lines on their property.
-The clincher: If there are problems, the homeowner could be on the hook for thousands in repair costs.
+Homeowners across the U.S. often receive ominous official-looking letters bearing utility company logos warning they are responsible for repairs to water, sewer, and gas lines on their property.
+The clincher: If there are problems, the homeowner could be on the hook for thousands in repairs.

-Although these mailings seem to come from their utilities, they’re really pitches from third-party companies.
-They’ve struck sketchy partnership agreements with utility companies allowing them use of their names and logos to hawk (in our view, lousy) warranty coverage.
-The ploys work: So far, more than 7 million homeowners have purchased these plans.
+Although these mailings seem to come from their utilities, they’re really pitches from third-party companies that have struck sketchy partnership agreements with utilities allowing them to use their names and logos to hawk lousy warranty coverage.
+The ploys work: Millions of homeowners have purchased these plans.

-But our research found that few homeowners ever have to deal with expensive water or sewer line repairs or replacements.
+But our research found that few homeowners ever have to deal with expensive utility line repairs or replacements.
 These warranties are bad deals.